arsahasransu/SoftDisplacedLeptons/Delphes/README.md

+# myCMS.tcl

-myCMS.tcl - Customized detector card to run Delphes on.
+Customized detector card to run Delphes on.

+# delphesObjectSelector.C

-delphesObjectSelector.C - Run this on delphes produced root files to get ntuples with selected objects.
-Makes sure to give
+Run this on delphes produced root files to get ntuples with selected objects.
+Makes sure to give appropriate file names.
-                          appropriate file names

 Syntax:
 root delphesObjectSelector.C